 Louis E. Rossman, D.M.D.

 Dr. Rossman has lectured extensively in the United States, Europe and Asia.
 He has published numerous articles and written chapters in several textbooks including Pathways of the Pulp, Periodontics: Medicine, Surgery, and Implants, Kraus’ Dental Anatomy and Occlusion, and Harvey’s Veterinary Dentistry.
 He also serves as a consulting editor for the Journal of Endodontics and Compendium of Continuing Education in Dentistry.
-He maintains a full-time clinical private practice specializing in endodontics in Philadelphia.

 Medical Arts Building